bayraktar1/SRA-Data-Collector/README.md

 ## Instructions
 In order to run the pipeline you must install Snakemake with Jupyter notebook support in a conda/mamba environment.
 Please refer to the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for install instructions.

 Snakemake pipelines can be run locally on you computer or on High Performance clusters with job schedulers.
+Please refer to the [Snakemake documentation](https://snakemake.github.io/snakemake-plugin-catalog/index.html) on how to setup a config for HPC.
 ### Run locally without a config
 ```bash
 git clone https://github.com/bayraktar1/reconstruct_plasmids_snakemake.git